Which treatment for advanced lung cancer?

 Your doctor will discuss the treatment options with you.
 There may also be a counsellor or specialist nurse at the hospital you could chat to.
 You may also want to talk things over with a close relative or friend.

-If you would like to talk to someone outside your own friends and family, you can phone the Cancer Research UK nurses on freephone 0808 800 4040, from 9am to 5pm, Monday to Friday.
-Look at our lung cancer organisations page for organisations that can help.
-To find out more about counselling look in the counselling section.
+If you would like to talk to someone outside your own friends and family, you can phone the Cancer Research UK nurses.
+The number to call is freephone 0808 800 4040, from 9am to 5pm, Monday to Friday.

 Question about cancer?
 Contact our information nurse team